Workshops on Best Practices in Microscopy, Quantitation, and AI

 • Post-workshop individual consultation on your research objectives and approachesWorkshop

-REGISTRATION NOW OPEN
+REGISTRATION WILL BE OPEN SOON

-Download the Workshop Program (pdf format) here.
+Download the Workshop Program for didactic instruction (pdf format) here.

 See August 2020 virtual workshop Survey Monkey results

-Click here to register on-line
+Coming soon- click here to register on-line

 Who Should Attend